 true as its value.
 It may take more than one minute for Casa to pick up the changes.
 To add the property, open oxTrust web console and navigate to

 Manage custom scripts, collapse the method you want to set as requisite for 2FA, and click on

 You can flag more than one method as requisite.
 In this case users will be encouraged to enroll one credential associated to any of the flagged methods.

-If you are using an authentication method you added your own (via plugin), ensure the corresponding plugin implements the
+If you are using an authentication method you added your own, just ensure the corresponding plugin implements the

-If a user attempts to delete their only available credential matching the requisite method, a prompt will appear warning that doing so will disable 2FA, that is, resetting to password authentication.
+If a user attempts to delete their only available credential matching the requisite method, a prompt will appear warning that doing so will disable 2FA, that is, resorting to password authentication.